PixelatedPurple/CBTS-Production/README.md

 ## Getting Started

-To get this project up and running locally:
+To get this project up and running locally

 ### Prerequisites